Something special is waiting for you. Dive in.

 The Seafood Research and Education Center in Astoria helps fishermen add value to their catch and processors develop innovative seafood products.
 Since 1940, the lab’s ongoing research has advanced seafood science, safety and technology.

-Scholarships to help you pay for college are available at the university level, as well as from individual colleges and departments.
-Most scholarships are awarded based on information in the Oregon State scholarship application submitted with your application for admission, but others require separate applications.
-The deadline for applying for university scholarships is Feb.
+Get some help paying for college with a variety of university-wide and departmental scholarships.
+Most scholarships are awarded based on information in the Oregon State application, but others require separate applications, such as our OSU ScholarDollars portal.
+The deadline to apply for university scholarships is Feb.
 1. Be sure to check with your college and department on the deadlines for other scholarships.
+Apply Now.